justthedoctor/Electrum-pnd/README.rst

 Getting started
 ===============

-(*If you've come here looking to simply run Electrum-BLK,* `you may download it here`_.)
+(*If you've come here looking to simply run Electrum-PND,* `you may download it here`_.)

 .. _you may download it here: https://blackcoin.org/#downloads

-Electrum-BLK itself is pure Python, and so are most of the required dependencies, but not everything.
+Electrum-PND itself is pure Python, and so are most of the required dependencies, but not everything.
 The following sections describe how to run from source, but here is a TL;DR::